 “Generally, informatics nursing is a specialty, so there’s a higher pay scale than there is working on the floor,” Wilson said.
 “When I became an Informatics Nurse, I believe I instantly got a 20 or 30 percent raise.
 Earning well over six figures is not uncommon in informatics nursing roles.”

-Wilson added that in this industry, hospitals generally pay less than companies that develop products for healthcare providers.
+Wilson added that in this career in healthcare, hospitals generally pay less than companies that develop products for providers.

 Unions, Groups, Social Media, and Associations